 A local authority shall be entitled to retain all infringement fees received by it in respect of infringement offences where the infringement notice was issued by an enforcement officer of that authority.

-Sections 343A to 343D were inserted, as from 2 September 1996, by section 18 Resource Management Amendment Act 1996 (1996 No 160).
+Section 343D: inserted, on 2 September 1996, by section 18 of the Resource Management Amendment Act 1996 (1996 No 160).